autumnkids/miscellaneous-demos/testcontainers/consumer-service/README.md

-# Test Container Integration Test Demo
+# TestContainers Integration Test Demo

 This demo includes two types of integration test that are using [TestContainers](https://testcontainers.com/) under the hood.